 SPA 1: Fluid Tracking

 A key health indicator for hospitalized patients is ratio of fluid intake (IVs, drinks, Popsicles, etc.) to fluid output (urine, blood loss, etc.).
 This metric is useful because it can identify dangerous issues such as dehydration and renal failure without requiring expensive, invasive tests.
-See this site for more details if you are interested.
+If interested, see this site for more details.
 For this assignment, you are going to write a program which keeps a running tally of intakes and output and flags when the differential is 1 liter or more, a commonly used value.
 This will give you experience with writing basic loops and doing simple computations in C++.

 Unlike most other assignments, it is fine to work together with another student on this assignment.
 That is, we will not be examining your solutions for plagiarism.
 It would be good to document who you worked with in your code (as described in the integrity policy), but we will not check for this assignment.